The Beauty of Bathsheba: Discovering the Charms of Barbados

 As my hitch-hiking friend suggested, Barbados’ east coast — especially around Bathsheba — boasts the island’s most resplendent views.
 Catch it early, as the morning mist is lifting from the shore and you’ll probably spot surfers that ply the rolling Atlantic, dodging bulbous rock outcrops that pose like giant mushrooms planted in the sea.
 Amid this scenery you’ll find Dina’s Bar and Café, serving Bajan specialties such as macaroni pie and flying fish and served against a serene backdrop of waves and pulsing palms.

-In the hills above Bathsheba lie several botanical sites of note, including Flower Forest, a mature, 53-acre garden located near Barbados’ highest point.
+In the hills above the coastline lie several botanical sites of note, including Flower Forest, a mature, 53-acre garden located near Barbados’ highest point.
 Here, soaring cabbage palms rise over tended paths, while heliconia, torch ginger and orchids are often in bloom.
 If you’re lucky, the exquisite jade vine will be radiating its turquoise charisma.
 Nearby, Coco Hill Forest is a more rugged spot for exploring on foot, filled with groves of bamboo, hundreds of royal palms and tree ferns.
 Also nearby is Welchman Hall Gully, which is managed by the Barbados National Trust and features areas left in their natural state, appearing much as the island would have to the early settlers.
 A feeding station for green monkeys ensures sightings of the local primates during morning visits.

-Rich History
+Rich history

 The Barbados National Trust oversees other important sites on the island, such as 200-year-old Morgan Lewis Plantation, the Caribbean’s oldest, fully intact sugar mill.
 When the sails are up, the mill is a memorable, transporting vision.
 Although Barbados is not particularly large, in the days before vehicles and telecommunications, a series of signal stations were built to communicate the approach of enemy or cargo ships from north to south, as well as to warn of impending hurricanes and to manage the island’s internal security.
 The hexagonal Gun Hill Signal Station is the finest and best preserved of the six stations, open to the public and offering swell views and a small museum.

 Built in 1660, St. Nicholas Abbey is one of only three Jacobian mansions found in the Western Hemisphere, and another site worth exploring.
 Guided tours take in the history and antiques, as well as the boiling house where St. Nicholas Abbey Rum is produced.
 Steam train enthusiasts will enjoy the Abbey’s recreated rail excursion.
-Barbados had a 24-mile-long narrow-gauge railway that ran from Bridgetown up the east coast of the island until 1937, and remnants of the route can be spotted around Bathsheba.
+Barbados had a 24-mile-long narrow-gauge railway that ran from Bridgetown up the east coast of the island until 1937, and remnants of the route can be spotted around the region.
 St. Nicholas Abbey laid a new track for a short ride from the Great House to the views offered by Cherry Tree Hill, plied today by a restored 1914 steam locomotive that was originally used on a Java sugar plantation.

-Bountiful Beaches
+Bountiful beaches

 Beyond the history and scenery, Barbados is not short on the chief attraction most Caribbean travelers seek: beaches.
 Unlike nearby volcanic islands, Barbados is a muted limestone massif, lacking the lofty summits that seduce rain clouds with any regularity (a location outside the traditional hurricane belt helps ensure major blows are few and far between).
 So, sunny days are a virtual given, and the limestone slowly eroding along the coasts creates a loamy halo of sand.